Medication Side Effects

 Oddly the side effect list does not even take into account the manner in which a drug is used.
 The list of side effects for cortisone is virtually the same whether the drug is used intravenously, as a pill, as a nasal spray or applied to the skin as a cream even.
 The effects of a drug on the body will vary dramatically though depending on how it is used.
 Side effects more common to a drug when used orally for example may occur rarely or never when applied topically.

-Of course medication side effects are a real phenomena and its important for people to be aware of them but bad information can be more dangerous than no information at all, especially if it causes a patient to stop taking essential medications.
+Of course, medication side effects are a real phenomenon and it's important for people to be aware of them, but bad information can be more dangerous than no information at all, especially if it causes a patient to stop taking essential medications.
 Its important for patients to understand these shortcomings when they read about potential side effects for their medications.

 So how do you determine what side effects are important and which ones are not?
 Unfortunately its not as easy as it should be, but its not impossible.
 Your physician is always a good resource.
 Your doctor uses these drugs all the time.
 They know what sort of complaints turn up frequently and which ones almost never do.
 It's impossible to review the entire list of side effects with a patient in the limited amount of time available during an office visit so I like to go over two types of side effects, the most common ones ( most of which are minor) and the most serious ones ( most of which are very rare).